logictester/connector-scim2/README.md

 * The connector can Create, Update, Delete, and Search Users.
 * The connector can Create, Update, Delete, and Search Groups.
 * The connector supports automatic pagination for User and Group objects.
-* The connector supports deep import and deep get operations.
 * The connector currently supports standard, enterprise, AWS, and Slack.

 *Note:* Dynamic schema support is currently not implemented.
 It may be implemented in a future release.